tommivk/maze-solver/documentation/testing.md

 ---

-In some tests for methods that uses switch statements like Wall Followers `calculateNextMove` and Tremaux's `turnAround` methods the branch coverage is slighly lower because Jacoco is not able to evaluate them correctly.
+In some tests for methods that uses switch statements with an enum like Wall Followers `calculateNextMove` and Tremaux's `turnAround` methods the branch coverage is slighly lower because Jacoco is not able to evaluate them correctly.

 ## Integration tests